newrelic/demo-deployer/documentation/tutorial/user_stories/AcmeTelcoLite/cpu_spike.md

 - **Telco-Warehouse Portal** is slow because it makes an external request to **Telco-Fulfillment Service**, which is slow
 - The fulfillment service's Python function contributes over 99% of the response time
 - Soon after the Python function starts executing, the host's CPU utilization spikes up to 100%
+- The fulfillment service also affects **Telco-Web Portal** response times

 Now, as the developer behind the fulfillment service, you have enough information to debug the issue causing the CPU spikes.
 Congratulations!